Comparisons

 • You want to talk to customers, not automate them away

-• You need live chat, not a "customer platform"
+• You need live chat software for small teams, not a "customer platform"

 • You want to be live in 5 minutes, not 5 weeks